top of page

 Information Architecture

-Once I finalized the core problem and identified key improvements—like adding a new feature, showcasing more testimonials, and streamlining the overall layout—I dove into the sitemap.
+Once I finalized the core problem and identified key improvements, like adding a new feature, showcasing more testimonials, and streamlining the overall layout.
 Using a card sorting technique, I scrambled the previous navigation and observed how users naturally grouped pages.
 This helped me structure a more intuitive, user-centered navigation system.

 Site Map (2).png